getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 # Motivation

 On June 21, 2022, we decided with [DACI](https://www.notion.so/sentry/Performance-Issue-Creation-POC-e521772ebccb482b83b08f4f8a3db2cb) to create performance issues in Ingest.
-While implementing the file I/O on the main thread performance issue for Android, the question arose as to why SDKs don't report easy-to-detect performance issues.
+While implementing the file I/O on the main thread performance issue for Android, the question arose as to why SDKs don't report easy-to-detect and matured performance issues.

 # Options Considered